Vettel would face 'severe' consequences for any more road rage-Todt

-SPIELBERG, Austria Ferrari's Formula One leader Sebastian Vettel would face "very severe" consequences if he committed any more 'road rage' offences on track, International Automobile Federation (FIA) president Jean Todt said on Saturday.
+SPIELBERG, Austria (Reuters) - Ferrari's Formula One leader Sebastian Vettel would face "very severe" consequences if he committed any more 'road rage' offences on track, International Automobile Federation (FIA) president Jean Todt said on Saturday.

 The German was handed a 10 seconds stop-and-go penalty during the race in Azerbaijan last month for deliberately banging wheels with Mercedes' Lewis Hamilton while they were behind the safety car.